The Basics Of The 504 Plan

 How to Get a 504 Plan in NJ

 Generally speaking, a family can more easily obtain a 504 plan as compared to an IEP.
-A family or a school may request a 504 evaluation for a student through the school’s or school district’s 504 coordinator.
+A family or a school may request a 504 evaluation for a student through the school’s or school district’s 504 coordinators.
 Any request must be provided in writing.

 If initiated by the school district, parents must consent to the evaluation.
 Parents can also provide input into the evaluation, as well as bring therapists, a special education lawyer, or other advocates to represent their interests during the process.
 The school and the coordinator will schedule a meeting to determine whether a student qualifies for a 504 plan and what accommodations or modifications may be appropriate for the student.

-In deciding whether to offer a 504 plan and what provisions to include, the school and the 504 coordinator will consider various sources of information about the student’s difficulties and learning experiences, such as medical diagnoses, the student’s grades and test scores, and teacher recommendations for accommodations to improve the student’s learning experience.
+In deciding whether to offer a 504 plan and what provisions to include, the school and the 504 coordinators will consider various sources of information about the student’s difficulties and learning experiences, such as medical diagnoses, the student’s grades and test scores, and teacher recommendations for accommodations to improve the student’s learning experience.

-Once a student is approved for a 504 plan, the school will typically schedule an annual review with the student’s family, their teachers, and the 504 coordinator to review whether the accommodations provided by the plan are appropriate and up-to-date.
+Once a student is approved for a 504 plan, the school will typically schedule an annual review with the student’s family, their teachers, and the 504 coordinators to review whether the accommodations provided by the plan are appropriate and up-to-date.
 The student’s family, teacher, or school may call for a 504 plan review at any time when educational concerns arise or when there has been a change in the student’s needs.

 A 504 plan can also be terminated if it is determined that the student is no longer disabled, no longer requires services to meet the identified needs, or can otherwise be appropriately instructed in general education.